 Information for Mentors

-Internship mentors are typically from the most senior levels in their organizations and provide direction and guidance to the interns.
+Internship mentors range from a hiring managers to the most senior levels in their organizations and provide direction and guidance to the interns.
 Mentors will design and monitor the placement to ensure it is rewarding and meaningful for both the mentor and intern.
-Additionally, the mentor is encouraged and available to share their knowledge and experience.
+Additionally, the mentor is encouraged and available to share their knowledge and experience through regularly scheduled meetings.

 Below is useful information regarding the Executive Internship Program Cycle to help you prepare for hiring JSGS executive interns!